magosil86/witsGWAS/README.md

    But you can put them somewhere else and edit the gwas.nf

-3. To run the pipeline without Docker:
+D. To run the pipeline without Docker:

    Put the scripts in witsGWAS on your path